-By 1969, the BGA had revealed massive vote stealing, election fraud, ambulance shortages, nursing home abuses and numerous instances of tax-gobbling waste, fraud and abuse.
-After producing a number of award-winning stories as a media partner, George Bliss joined the BGA as an employee, staying on as the BGA’s chief investigator through Mahin's retirement, through Richard Friedman's brief tenure as executive director (1969 – 1971) and into J. Terrence Brunner's first years at the BGA.
+By 1969, the BGA had revealed massive vote-stealing, election fraud, ambulance shortages, nursing home abuses and numerous instances of tax-gobbling waste and fraud.
+After producing a number of award-winning stories as a media partner, George Bliss joined the BGA as an employee.
+He was the BGA’s chief investigator through Mahin's retirement, through Richard Friedman's brief tenure as executive director (1969 – 1971) and into J. Terrence Brunner's first years at the BGA.
 Bliss returned to the Tribune in 1972, as the head of a special investigative task force.

 The Mirage Tavern Investigation

-The BGA continued to produce an astounding number of local and national news stories.
-The BGA exposed fraud in the Chicago Public Schools, which led to reforms of the whole school system; the BGA uncovered lax security at O'Hare International Airport, which led to heightened security measures; and BGA investigations into local police departments led to reforms that resulted in the formation of multi-jurisdictional task forces in Illinois.
-In 1999 the BGA filed a lawsuit against George Ryan, seeking to hold him accountable for the massive corruption that occurred during his tenure as secretary of state.
-Ryan eventually was indicted by the U.S. Attorney, and in response to Ryan’s misdeeds, significant ethics reforms were enacted by the state.
+The BGA continued to make local and national news with deep, dogged investigations.
+BGA reporters exposed fraud in the Chicago Public Schools, which led to reforms of the whole school system, and uncovered lax security at O'Hare International Airport.
+BGA investigations into local police departments led to reforms that resulted in the formation of multi-jurisdictional task forces in Illinois.

 Shortly after Jay Stewart’s arrival, the BGA recruited new staff, hiring its first chief investigator in many years.
-Grants were secured from the Richard H. Driehaus Foundation and the Nathan Cummings Foundation, helping to restore the BGA’s landmark investigative program.
-Under the leadership of Dan Sprehe, the BGA’s investigative program was revived, and valuable media partnerships were re-established.
+Grants were secured from the Richard H. Driehaus Foundation and the Nathan Cummings Foundation and under the leadership of Dan Sprehe, the BGA’s landmark investigative program was revived.
+Valuable media partnerships were re-established.

 In the spring of 2005, the BGA participated in a joint investigation with the Residents Journal, revealing Chicago Housing Authority (CHA) contractors had contributed more than $250,000 to the 17th Ward Democratic Organization, a political committee in the ward where CHA CEO Terry Peterson formerly served as alderman and committeeman.

-In the areas of policy work and transparency promotion, the BGA worked to ensure the City of Chicago’s Public Arts Program was run in a transparent and accountable fashion.
-The BGA and Scott Hodes, a Chicago attorney, founding member of Lawyers for the Creative Arts and current member of the BGA Board of Directors, filed a lawsuit against the city, alleging a history of gross mismanagement in the distribution and recording of funds for Chicago’s capital projects.
+In the areas of policy work, the BGA worked to ensure the City of Chicago’s Public Arts Program was run in a transparent and accountable fashion.
+The BGA and Scott Hodes, a Chicago attorney, a founding member of Lawyers for the Creative Arts and BGA board member, filed a lawsuit against the city, alleging a history of gross mismanagement in the distribution and recording of funds for Chicago’s capital projects.
 The suit was settled and the city agreed to comply with the Open Meetings Act, post more information regarding the Public Art Program online and improve its financial reports.

-During his tenure, Shaw also sought to build the advocacy arm of the BGA, so as not to just expose, but also propose.
+During his tenure, Shaw also sought to build the advocacy arm of the BGA, so as not to just expose, but also propose better policies to serve the people of Illinois.
 The organization filed lawsuits to force compliance with Freedom of Information Act (FOIA) requests and lobbied lawmakers to follow good-government principles when it came to reforming legislative redistricting, public pensions, Tax Increment Financing (TIF) and privatization.
 The organization also entered into partnerships with local universities and like-minded civic groups to support reform initiatives.